Koyambedu Junction

 Koyambedu Junction, also called the Koyambedu Roundtana, is an important road junction in Chennai, Tamil Nadu, India.
 It is located north of the Chennai Mofussil Bus Terminus at the junction of the Inner Ring Road and the Poonamallee High Road (NH4) in the Koyambedu area/locality.
 The junction is a part of the Golden Quadrilateral project taken up under the National Highways Development Project.

 Grade separator

-An elevated Parclo interchange is currently under construction by the National Highways Authority of India to decongest the junction which is heavily utilised by interstate buses.
+An elevated Parclo interchange has been constructed by the National Highways Authority of India to decongest the junction which is heavily utilised by interstate buses.
 This design of parclo grade separator has three arms of the cloverleaf interchange.
 The construction of the flyover was delayed due to problems in acquiring land that was owned by Tamil Nadu MLA Vijayakanth.

 Koyambedu Junction intersects two major roads, viz.
 Poonamallee High Road (NH 4) and the Inner Ring Road (Jawaharlal Nehru Road).

 Landscaping

 In 2013, the highways department begun work to landscape the 20,000 sq m space at a cost of ₹ 11 million.

-As of now (Dec 2016), the landscaping is work in progress and target to complete by 2017.
+Landscaping work has been completed.
+Rest of the interchanges in Chennai are also being planned to get landscaping similar to the one which is there at Koyambedu Interchange.